thepipelinetool/thepipelinetool/README.md

 `thepipelinetool` is an *experimental* pipeline orchestration tool drawing on concepts from Apache Airflow.
 It organizes Rust functions into a Directed Acyclic Graph (DAG) structure, ensuring orderly execution according to their dependencies.
 The DAG is compiled into a CLI executable, which can then be used to list tasks/edges, run individual functions, and execute locally.
-Finally, deploy to `thepipelinetool_server` to enjoy scheduling, catchup, and live task monitoring with a modern UI.
+Finally, deploy to `thepipelinetool_server` to enjoy scheduling, catchup, retries, and live task monitoring with a modern UI.

 ## Features
 - *Safety and Reliability* - Rust's compile-time checks ensure code safety and prevent common bugs.